tavareshenrique/go-marketplace/README.md

 </p>

 <p align="center">
-  GoMarketplace is part of the Rocketseat GoStack 11 Fundamentals React Native Challenge.
+  GoMarketplace is an app developed in React Native as a challenge during Rocketseat's GoStack 11 Bootcamp.
 </p>

 ---